10 least visited countries in the world – and how to get there

 Annual visitors: 2,000

-tuvalu is probably the least visited country in the world with only two thousand registered visitors in 2017.
-The tiny nation extends over nine islands with a total area of only 26 square kilometers (10 square miles).
-The remote islands are north of Fiji halfway between Hawaii and Australia, which should explain why there are so few tourists.
+Tuvalu is probably the least visited country in the world, with only two thousand registered visitors in 2017.
+The tiny nation spans nine islands with a total area of just 26 square kilometers (10 square miles).
+The remote islands lie north of Fiji, halfway between Hawaii and Australia, which should explain why so few tourists make it there.

-alt = “The least visited countries in the world: Tuvalu”> Tuvalu is probably the least visited country in the world
+alt=“least visited countries in the world: Tuvalu”>Tuvalu is probably the least visited country in the world

-tuvalu is perhaps the best known for his .tv webdomain.
-For a long time it could not join the United Nations because it could not afford the $ 100,000 entrance fee.
-In 2000, the country paid out a 12-year rental contract for $ 50 million for its coveted .TV domain, and again in 2011.
+Tuvalu is perhaps best known for its .tv web domain.
+For a long time it was unable to join the United Nations because it could not afford the $100,000 entry fee.
+In 2000, the country negotiated a 12-year, $50 million lease for its coveted .tv domain, and again in 2011.
+It has used the profits to power the outer islands, provide scholarships and eventually join the UN.

-This is how you reach Tuvalu: Fiji Airways runs a route from Suva and Nadi in Fiji to Funafuti in Tuvalu.
-Book a seat in time to secure a seat.
+How to reach Tuvalu: Fiji Airways operates a route from Suva and Nadi in Fiji to Funafuti in Tuvalu.
+Book early to secure a seat.
 Note that there are no domestic flights between the nine islands.

 2. Marshall Islands